Mavor Moore: Life and work

 Moore was born in Toronto, Ontario, to Francis John Moore, an Anglican theologian, and Dora Mavor Moore, who helped establish Canadian professional theatre in the 1930s and 1940s.
 His mother was born in Glasgow, the daughter of economist James Mavor.

 Moore began acting at the age of six on the Hart House Stage, and continued throughout his high school career at the University of Toronto Schools.
 Subsequently, he took up radio acting to pay his way through college.
 He received a BA degree from the University of Toronto in 1941.
 Moore served in the Canadian military as an Intelligence officer during World War II.
 Following the War, he was employed by CBC Radio, becoming its producer for International Service (based in Montreal).
 He transferred to CBC Television in 1950, serving as its first chief producer.

 He was among the pioneers of Canadian television in the 1950s, and was the creator of the CBC National News, later known as The National.
 Moore selected the program's first regular newsreader, Larry Henderson.

+Moore and his mother worked together to found the New Play Society, for which he served as producer/director of Spring Thaw, the society's annual comedy revue (1948-1965).
+From 1958, Moore acted and directed at the Crest Theatre where he directed his own play The Ottawa Man in 1958.
+He portrayed King Lear in the 1960 production at Crest.
+He appeared in other productions at Crest, including Witness for the Prosecution and Caesar and Cleopatra and directed a production of Macbeth as well as several productions of Spring Thaw.

-Moore is well known for his contributions to drama, having created more than 100 plays, documentaries, musicals, and librettos for stage, radio and television.
-From 1970 to 1984 he taught theatre history as a professor at York University, and chaired its theatre department (1975-1976).
+From 1970 to 1984, he taught theatre history as a professor at York University, and chaired its theatre department (1975-1976).
 He was named to the Canada Council in 1974, and was the first artist to chair the council (1979-1983).
 He received three Peabody Awards for his radio documentaries produced on behalf of the United Nations.

 Moore was the founding chair of the British Columbia Arts Council (1996-1998).
 He sat on the first Board of Governors of the Stratford Festival.
 He was the founding chair of the Canadian Theatre Centre, the Guild of Canadian Playwrights, and was a founding director of the Charlottetown Festival.

-In 1973 Moore was made an Officer of the Order of Canada and was promoted to Companion in 1988.
-In 1999 he was appointed to the Order of British Columbia.
+In 1973, Moore was made an Officer of the Order of Canada and was promoted to Companion in 1988.
+In 1999, he was appointed to the Order of British Columbia.
 He received the Governor General's Performing Arts Award, Canada's highest honour in the performing arts, in November 1999.
 He received a total of seven honorary degrees during his lifetime.

 Publications and notable works

+Moore is well known for his contributions to drama, having created more than 100 plays, documentaries, musicals, and librettos for stage, radio and television.